abinit/abinit/doc/mkdocs-tutorials/rf2.md

 Use MRGDDB to create the merge DDB from the eight DDB's corresponding to datasets 3 to 10 of the trf2_1 job, containing the dynamical matrices for the 8 q points, as well as the response to the electric field (dielectric tensor and Born effective charges).
+Name the new DDB trf2_3.ddb.out .

+!!! note

     Including also the one from dataset 1 won't hurt (it contains the forces and stresses), but is not needed for the computation of phonon band structure, interatomic force constants, and thermodynamical properties.
-Name the new DDB trf2_3.ddb.out .

 File ~abinit/tests/tutorespfn/Input/trf2_3.in is an example of input file for MRGDDB.

+{% dialog tests/tutorespfn/Input/trf2_3.in %}

 You can copy it in the Work_rf2 directory, and run the merge as follows:

     mrgddb < trf2_3.in

-## 3 Analysis of the derivative databases (the ANADDB utility)
+## 3 Analysis of the derivative databases

-An introduction to the use of the ANADDB utility is described in its [[help:anaddb|help file]] Please, read it carefully
+An introduction to the use of the ANADDB utility is described in its [[help:anaddb|help file]] Please, read it carefully.

 This ANADDB utility is able to perform many different tasks, each governed by a selected set of input variables, with also some input variables common to many of the different tasks.
 The list of tasks to be done in one run is governed by different flags.
 Here is the list of flags:

   * [[anaddb:dieflag]]
   * [[anaddb:elaflag]]